On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Introduction

 \subsubsection{Proof strategy and organization of the paper}

 We now discuss the proof of the main theorem.
 The starting point is to obtain an explicit description of $\cN_L(k)$.
-In the unitary case, since the RZ space has a moduli interpretation, one can describe the $k$-points of the RZ space as a set of lattices satisfying certain properties via Dieudonn\'e theory.
+In the unitary case, one can describe the $k$-points of the RZ space as a set of lattices satisfying certain properties via Dieudonn\'e theory.
 In our non-moduli setting, we use a more indirect approach by leveraging the relation between RZ-spaces and affine Deligne-Lusztig varieties.
 More precisely, we identify $\cN_L^{(\ell)}(k)$ with the $k$-points of a relevant affine Deligne-Lusztig variety parametrized by the corresponding (parahoric) $\mu$-admissible set $\Adm(\mu)_J.$ The description of the $k$-points then boils down to obtaining an explicit description of $\Adm(\mu)_J$ in terms of relative positions of lattices.

 The key to showing the decomposition in part $(3)$ of Theorem \ref{thm: intro 1} is Proposition \ref{prop: key prop}, which is an analogue of the ``crucial lemma" in many previously studied cases.
 More precisely, we show that given a special lattice $M$ of type $h$, then either $\Lambda \subset M$ for a vertex lattice $\Lambda\subset \bV$ of type $\ge h$ or $\Lambda^\vee \subset M^\vee$ for a vertex lattice $\Lambda\subset \bV$ of type $\le h$.
 In fact, this notion of special lattice also applies to the lattices used to describe the $k$-points of many other RZ spaces including the unramified/ramified unitary RZ spaces with maximal parahoric level structures.
 Since our argument is a general argument that works for any special lattices, it can be applied to obtain the crucial lemmas for these cases too (see \cite{HLY} for an application in the ramified unitary case with vertex level).